 Access sex I-III photo series – photographer Kyla Harris’ interpretation of sexuality after SCI.

-Finding My Sexy Voice – by Kristina Sheldon, an SCI BC blog post about performing with a disability.
+Finding My Sexy Voice – Kristina Sheldon, SCI BC blog.

 Mobile Women – an online magazine for women in wheelchairs.

-Depression: What Should You Know – A guide by the Consortium for Spinal Cord Medicine (USA).
+Depression: What Should You Know – Guide by the Consortium for Spinal Cord Medicine (USA).

-Regain That Feeling: Secrets to Sexual Self-Discovery by Dr. Mitchell S. Tepper
+Regain That Feeling: Secrets to Sexual Self-Discovery – Dr. Mitchell S. Tepper